aleph2c/miros-xml/doc/_build/html/_sources/recipes.rst.txt

 identical to that in the parallel region diagram, but with three additional outer states and event handlers.
-These outer structures will be invisible to the user, and will provide the means to control the orthogonal component so that its inner state machine will behave as if it was a parallel state in a different framework.
+These outer structures will be invisible to the user, and will provide the means to control the orthogonal component so that its inner state machine will behave as if it was a parallel state.
 I will talk more about these outer structures later, but for now know that they are just there to map one technique onto another.

 Parallel regions occur within a state.
-A state function that needs to connect to inner and embedded HSMs will use the Regions object to do this work.
+A state function that needs to connect to inner, embedded HSMs will use the Regions object to do this work.

 ----